ZelunGlenn/SunScreen/README.md

 the weather is so HOT  🥵

-The project advises people to wear or not wear sunscreen in their location time.
+The project advises people to wear or not wear sunscreen in their location time and address.

 ## Tech